microscaler/tinkerbell/docs/mdbook/src/whitepapers/Task_Scheduler.md

 ## 🚀 **Conclusion and Recommendation**

 Dave Beazley’s PyOS provides a clear and powerful task management blueprint.
-Its explicit task control, predictable scheduling, and structured system call mechanism align extremely well with your **Tinkerbell** vision.
+Its explicit task control, predictable scheduling, and structured system call mechanism align extremely well with your **Tiffany** vision.

 For your Rust-based daemon, adapt these ideas into a hybrid coroutine/async system, managing tasks explicitly for predictability, clarity, and debug ease.

 Your next steps:

 * Prototype the Rust scheduler inspired by PyOS.
-* Define Tinkerbell-specific tasks and state transitions.
+* Define Tiffany-specific tasks and state transitions.
 * Validate with simple coroutine-style and async tasks.

 ## References: